 For me, there’s nothing like a spot of baking on a Sunday to round off the week and put me in the right frame of mind for the week ahead.
 This morning I was in my garden bright and early picking lots of sweet and juicy Blueberries which I thought would be perfect for a Blueberry Bundt Cake plus I really wanted to get in the kitchen and try out my new Ikea Droömar tin, happy times!

 You may have gathered by now, I’m very much a diabetic with a fondness for baking cakes, but that’s what I love about Sundays; I can bake a cake in the morning and by the afternoon I’m sharing it with friends and family.
-Bundt cakes are something new for me, but I’ve enjoyed trying out Bundt cake recipes recently and also working on some recipes of my own.
-I think Bundt cakes are such striking cakes but I know some people worry they’ll be overly complicated to make.
-It doesn’t have to be difficult though and I’d really recommend giving it a go.
+Baking Bundt cakes is something new for me, but I’ve enjoyed trying out Bundt cake recipes recently and also working on some recipes of my own.
+I think Bundt cakes make such striking cakes, but I know some people worry they’ll be overly complicated to make, I know I did.
+I’ve learnt it doesn’t have to be difficult though and I’d really recommend giving it a go.
 My Blueberry Bundt cake is so light and tasty and it really is super easy to make.

 • 1 tbsp baking powder